 Around a half-hour’s scenic walk from Cabo da Roca, Praia da Ursa may be challenging to reach – but it’s worth it.
 Free from crowds, this isolated little beauty is accessible only by a steep descent along a scree-covered slope.
 Around 50 metres wide, the slender cove is one of our favourite Lisbon beaches for sunsets, with the sinking sun casting dramatic shadows over the wave-contoured limestone stacks.
 We recommend bringing a picnic and just relaxing on the champagne-coloured sands.
 Be cautious of swimming here though, as the Atlantic waves and currents are strong.

 Best for sports: Praia de Carcavelos, Cascais

-Praia de Carcavelos is the longest stretch of sand on the Estoril coast, watched over by the imposing São Julião da Barra Fort.
-This golden swathe is a buzzy spot with plenty of activities for sporty types.
+This Lisbon beach is the longest stretch of sand on the Estoril coast, watched over by the imposing São Julião da Barra Fort.
+Praia de Carcavelos is a buzzy spot with plenty of activities for sporty types.
 In the summer, there are regular beach volleyball and football competitions kicking off on the shore.
 In the winter, the strong southerly swell sees the water given over to bodyboarding and surfing.
 It’s one of the busier Lisbon beaches, however, as it’s within easy reach of the city.